WTI-BrainWorks/future-designs/USAGE.md

 3. The response keys, from left to right, are `B`/`1`, `Y`/`2`, `G`/`3`, and `R`/`4`.

-4. The trigger key is `T`/`5`, and is either automatically triggered by selecting `Strt Scan`, or manually triggered by pressing directly.
+4. The trigger key is `T`/`5`, and is either automatically triggered by selecting `Strt Scan`, or manually triggered by pressing the purple key.

 ### Additional notes